1412 (6th January)

 1422 (31st August)

-of England died from dysentery at the Castle of Bois-de-Vincennes, France.
-He was succeeded by his infant son, Henry
+King Henry V of England died from dysentery at the Castle of Bois-de-Vincennes, France.
+He was succeeded by his infant son, Henry VI

 .
-Under the terms of the Treaty of Troyes signed in 1420 he became heir to the French throne.
+Under the terms of the Treaty of Troyes signed in 1420 the young English king became heir to the French throne.

 1422 (21st October)

 Charles VI of France died.
-Under the terms of the Treaty of Troyes signed in 1420 the throne of France passed to Henry VI of England.
+Under the terms of the Treaty of Troyes signed in 1420 Henry VI of England became King of France.

 1422 (after 21st October)

 France was ruled by the Duke of Bedford, regent for the young King Henry VI.
-The French wanted the English out of France and the Dauphin, Charles crowned Charles VII.
+However, the French were not happy and wanted the English out of France.

 Joan began to have visions where she heard the voice of God telling her to drive the English out of France and to take the Dauphin Charles to Reims for his coronation.